 On February 15th, 2006 my life long friend Leslie sadly passed away in Costa Del Sol, Spain where he had been living for some years in retirement.
 We had known each other since we were very small children, we grew up together and got into lots of trouble of course, nothing bad just a wild pair of kids.
-We got our first motorbikes and cars together, kissed our first girls around the same time, but our first love was always music.
-Leslie had become a fine rock solid drummer, which was and still is very hard to find.
+We got our first motorbikes and cars together, kissed our first girls around the same time and we both loved horseback riding, which we did as often as possible, but our first love was always music.
+Leslie had become a fine solid drummer, which was and still is very hard to find.
 He was the back bone of the first band we put together in the mid sixties, The Silver Clouds.

 Les and I were to have reunited on March 13th, 2006 after a time lapse of 25 plus years.
 We had lost touch with distance and moves etc., no cell phones or Internet back then and me moving to another continent didn't help either.

 Les had been a very successful businessman and had owned numerorus pubs in England where he had been liviing for many years.
 I tried in vain to track him down over a period of fifteen years or so.
 It was Les who found me on his new toy "the Internet" in 2005.
 He googled my name and my face popped up, he could not believe his eyes.
 He contacted me through my website that minute and gave me a phone number in Spain.
 I called within seconds of opening the email and when we said hello, it was as if we had just been talking yesterday, the years just melted away, funny how that happens?.
 We talked almost every day after that via voice/video chat and boy did we have fun catching up, at least I have that to cherish.